 There is a Tulip Inn hotel at Eindhoven Airport located directly above the airport terminal.
-With rates from about €70 and free WiFi, this is a very convenient option for Eindhoven flyers.
+With rates from about €85 and free WiFi, this is a very convenient option for Eindhoven flyers.
 To book the Tulip Inn please click here

 Airlines serving Eindhoven: Ryanair flies from Eindhoven airport to a wide variety of destinations around Europe.
 WizzAir has flights to EIN from various airports in Poland and Eastern Europe.
 Dutch airline Transavia serves a number of Mediterranean destinations.
 A few other airlines run flights to Turkey.